 The following terms are trademarks of Lenovo in the United States, other countries, or both:

-Lenovo Rescue and Recovery The Lenovo logo The ThinkCentre logo ThinkCentre ThinkVantage
+Rescue and Recovery ThinkCentre ThinkVantage The Lenovo logo

-Microsoft, Windows, and Windows Media are trademarks of the Microsoft group of companies.
+Microsoft and Windows are trademarks of the Microsoft group of companies.

 Intel is a trademark of Intel Corporation in the U.S. and/or other countries.